hill19850213/vitis_ai_custom_platform/README.md

    cd /home/root
    tar -zxvf vitis-ai_v1.3_dnndk_sample_img.tar.gz
    ```
-5.If you use your own system image, you may need to copy dpu.xclbin to /usr/lib first
+5.If you use your own system image, you may need to copy dpu.xclbin to /usr/lib first <br />
 ```
 cp /media/sd-mmcblk0p1/dpu.xclbin /usr/lib/
 ```